francesco-losterzo/MLPractice/README.md

 # ML Practice

 This repo is for getting my hands dirty with ML stuff.
+Any suggestion/contribution/whatever is more than welcome!